Whole House Battery for Solar: The Complete Homeowner's Guide (2026)

 How Much Does a Whole House Solar Battery Cost in 2026?

-The residential battery market hit $21.94 billion in 2025 and is growing at 17.5% annually (Mordor Intelligence, 2025), which means more competition and falling prices.
+The residential battery market hit $21.94 billion in 2025 and is growing at 17.5% annually, which means more competition and falling prices.
 That said, installation costs still represent a significant investment for most homeowners.

 What most quotes don't make clear: the battery itself is only part of the cost.
 Installation labor, an automatic transfer switch, electrical panel upgrades, and permitting can add $2,000-$5,000 on top of the hardware price.
 Always ask for an all-in installed quote, not just equipment pricing.